Solved case

 Murder of Sakurako Hagi and Kaede Hagi (Osaka child abandonment case)

 On June 9, 2010, Sanae Shimomura, a 23-year-old single mother in Osaka, Japan, sealed shut the door of her apartment, leaving her 3-year-old daughter Sakurako Hagi and 1-year-old son Kaede Hagi confined inside.
-According to Wikipedia's account of the case, neighbors reported hearing the children crying for many weeks, but this crying eventually stopped.
+Neighbors reported hearing the children crying for many weeks, but this crying eventually stopped.
 Residents nearby did not raise alarm, apparently assuming the children were going through a difficult developmental phase rather than suspecting they had been abandoned.

 Shimomura stopped coming to work, and after several days a colleague went to check on her.
 The colleague noticed an unusual smell coming from beyond her sealed apartment door.
 When police subsequently entered the apartment, they found both children dead inside.